 Just click to button ‘View your site’s front-end’ and ‘view your site’s back-end’.

-After finish last step, we will have the website like our demo site.
+After finishing last step, we will have the website like our demo site.

-If after finish install, if your website return sample data but without CSS like screenshot below
+After installation finished, if your website return sample data but without CSS like the screenshot below

 $live_site = “your_domain.xxx”;